bitcoin-api/bitcoin-api-full-stack/README.md

 2. Have to access that server.
 This means you should be able to access a command-line or terminal in that server using [ssh](https://en.wikipedia.org/wiki/Secure_Shell).

+### Set Up The Bitcoin Node Server(s)

+The backend node server is responsible for updating the database.
+The backend node server has three main functions:

+1. Update the fee data

+2. Update the bitcoin deposit data, this includes user balance data

+3. Perform bitcoin withdraws

+>Note about multiple servers:
+You can set up multiple backend servers if you have lots and lots of addresses although you only need one, even if you have a few hundred thousand addresses.

+---

 Notes:
 * The deployments are lightning fast once set up.